India-GCC relations

 INDIA AND GULF COOPERATION COUNCIL

 2. From the strategic point of view, India and GCC share the desire for political stability and security in the region.
 The common political and security concerns of India and GCC translate into efforts for peace, security and stability in the Gulf region and South Asia.
 The emerging common security perceptions create further opportunities for India-GCC cooperation in the future.
-The GCC states are going through significant transformations, and therefore, the areas for cooperation are also widening to newer horizons.
+The GCC states are also going through significant transformation, and therefore, the areas of cooperation are also broadening to new horizons.

 3. The first-ever India-GCC Political Dialogue was held on the sidelines of the United Nations General Assembly on September 26, 2003.
 Both sides recognized the significance of this dialogue, which marked a new era in the India-GCC relationship.
-Subsequently political dialogues were held on the sidelines of UNGA in the years 2004, 2005, 2008, 2009, 2011, 2013, 2014, 2015, 2019 and 2020.
-India and GCC signed an MoU on the Mechanisms of Consultations on September 10, 2022, during EAM’s visit to Riyadh (September 10-12, 2022).
-The MoU creates a framework for annual dialogue between EAM and the GCC-Troika (GCC-SG, Foreign Minister of the country holding current GCC presidency, and Foreign Minister of the country that will hold next GCC presidency), and any other Foreign Minister(s)/Senior Officials from the GCC countries.
-Following the signing of the MoU, the first India-GCC Senior Officials Meering took place in March 20, 2023 in Riyadh during the visit of the then Secretary (CPV & OIA), Dr. Ausaf Sayeed.
+India and GCC signed an MoU on the Mechanisms of Consultations on September 10, 2022, during EAM Dr. S. Jaishankar’s visit to Riyadh (September 10-12, 2022).
+This was followed by the first India-GCC Senior Officials Meeting was held in March 20, 2023 in Riyadh.

 India’s trade with GCC countries